 - Let the board straight run for a couple of meters with a flat base

-- Then turning the board back up the hill on the toe edge, until you are in the side slip position
+- Then turn the board back up the hill on the toe edge until you are in the side slip position

-If you get these two turns right then the next aim is to close the gap between the two halves of the turn so that you are eliminating the straight run and instead rolling onto the new edge.
+If you get these two turns right then, the next aim is to close the gap between the two halves of the turn so that you are eliminating the straight run and instead of rolling onto the new edge.

 Again, the most important factor for getting a smooth turn is KEEPING YOUR WEIGHT ON YOUR FRONT FOOT!!